-Bake for 15 minutes until pie is bubbling hot, then reduce heat to 350F and allow the pie to come to a golden colour for another 10-15 minutes until the center cooked well.
+Bake for 15 minutes until pie is bubbling hot, then reduce heat to 350F and allow the pie to come to a golden color for another 10-15 minutes until the center cooked well.

 Serve hot or cold, and if there are leftovers remember to keep them in the fridge!
 A WildFit pie has no preservatives and so cannot be left on the counter like lifeless, sugary confections.

-Enjoy lovingly, savouring the sweet, spicy, nutty goodness of this dessert- thinking of the new tradition you are forging for a healthier family.
+Enjoy lovingly, savoring the sweet, spicy, nutty goodness of this dessert- thinking of the new tradition you are forging for a healthier family.